 Any employer (and bookkeeper) will tell you that processing payroll is a complicated task.
 It’s subject to many variances brought on by both individual employee requirements and state-based payroll laws.
-Something else that can affect payroll are public holidays and as Easter is fast approaching, we thought it timely to bring this topic to the fore.
+Something else that can affect payroll is public holidays and as Easter is fast approaching, we thought it timely to bring this topic to the fore.
 Here are 10 facts about public holidays that can impact your payroll:

 - Full-time and part-time employees, who normally work the day on which a public holiday falls, are entitled to take the day off and be paid at their base rate of pay for the ordinary hours they would have worked.
-Casual employees don’t get paid for public holidays, unless they work on the actual day.
+Casual employees don’t get paid for public holidays unless they work on the actual day.

 - Employees that work on a weekend where a public holiday falls, will receive normal pay for that day however they are entitled to the public holiday according to their award or agreement.
 As always, you need to check the award or enterprise agreement to see what employees are entitled to if working on the day of the actual public holiday etc.

-- You can ask your employee to work on a public holiday if the request is a reasonable.
+- You can ask your employee to work on a public holiday if the request is reasonable.
 Things you need to consider include:

 - Employees’ personal circumstances